iwsmith/crosswalk/README.md

 ### Creating New Voice Commands
 On a Mac `say -v Samantha "Walk Sign Is On.
 Walk Now." --data-format=LEF32@22050 -o walk_now.wav`

+### Creating gifs in Photoshop
+Using photoshop's timeline, create a frame animation.
+Timing for each walk is set using the frame delay.
+Even single images need at least two visually distinct frames (for whatever reason, the the software doesn't respect the frame delay if there are two identitcal frames).
+Most walks have two frames, one with a dark grey pixel in a corner, and a delay that matches with the length of the audio.
+Loop count should be set to "Once" in the timeline.